 PURPOSE: The purpose of this activity is to (1) acquaint you with the general layout of a facility and identify various major equipment, (2) instruct you in the types of industrial and radiological personal protection requirements and the proper method of complying with these requirements, (3) instruct you in the use of security procedures, and (4) instruct you in the proper response to an emergency if the emergency is declared while you are in the facility.

-Note: G-115 is an optional course that teaches the training objectives in OJT-1, 2, and .
+Note: G-115 “Practical Applications of Reactor Technology (PART),” is an optional course that teaches the training objectives in OJTs-1, 2, and 4.

 COMPETENCY